San Francisco Forty-Something

 I can't imagine living in my shimmering, golden-gated city.
 What did Lacan say about desire?
 Always circling, never touching.
 Reach out; it disappears.

-On my one big trip to America, I sold books door to door one humid summer.
+On my one big trip to America, I sold books door to door one humid summer in Virginia.
 Knock, knock, slam: always failing, imagining how the perfect sale would be.
 Selling only the cheapest kind that any fool could sell.
 I slunk from one gated path to another, early afternoon was the worst with hours going by without any conversation, an Arthurian knight having somehow, accidentally, gained entry to the Castle of the Holy Grail but failing miserably to find that fucking cup while others are more successful.
 That summer in America I remember taking shelter in a library as things were winding down.
 I read Uncle Vanya, the start of a love affair with Chekhov.
 That, and calling home each week, realizing for the first time how much my family meant to me.
 On doorsteps people offered me iced water, even if they didn't want my books.
 One time, being hit by a car as I was cycling the wrong way up a one-way street.
 The woman asking if I was alright, me apologizing profusely while limping away with my bike.
 I crawled into a cinema another time, to watch a second-rate fantasy but I was too exhausted to stay awake through all of it.
 I don't remember how it ends.